ykaravas/Cryptography_Projects/elgamal_ykaravas/README.md

 	               MAIN PROGRAM FUNCTIONALITY & COMMAND LINE OPTIONS:
 	---------------------------------------------------------------------------------
-			  gen  		This will prompt user for a large prime number.
-Can also type 'rand' instead of a large prime which will choose prime from prime.txt file in Generated_Files directory. enc  		Alice will encrypt original_msg.txt in her directory dec   	Bob will decrypt the message previously encrypted by Alice eve   	Eve will simulate MITM attack by taking Alice's Public key
+			  gen  		This will generate keys for Alice and Bob using BBS.
+Alice is the one who "posts" her choices for Bob to use. enc  		Alice will encrypt original_msg.txt in her directory dec   	Bob will decrypt the message previously encrypted by Alice eve   	Eve will simulate MITM attack by taking Alice's Public key